ginawelsh/RAGTinyLlama/README.md

 # Exploring Retrieval-Augmented Generation with TinyLlama
-A repository for the Uppsala University Information Retrieval Course Group Project.
-In this project, we explore how well TinyLlama works in an information retrieval setting.
+A repository for our group project in Uppsala University's course Information Retrieval (5LN712).

+Our project explores how well TinyLlama works in an information retrieval setting.

 ## Our key research questions: